a field guide for artists and aspiring horsefolk

 Chromosome: big piece of DNA.
 They come in pairs, one from each parent.
 Horses have 64.
 Mules have 63 (so yeah, this odd hybrid has one chromosome that's not a pair).
 Donkeys have 62.
 Zebras have...
 32 to 46 depending on species.
 Donkeys and zebras are equids but have different color genetics.
 When you cross them with horses, you get some very interesting results.

 The first important allele is E for extension; red or black pigment.
+Or both.

 The next allele is A for Agouti.
 It tells black where to go.